 The Proceeding alleges that Bellamy’s:

-- contravened its obligations of continuous disclosure of price sensitive information under section 674 of the Corporations Act 2001 (Cth), by failing to keep the market informed of matters relevant to its FY17 financial performance.
+- contravened its obligations of continuous disclosure of price sensitive information under section 674 of the Corporations Act 2001 (Cth), by failing to keep the market informed of matters relevant to its FY17 financial performance; and,

-- made statements regarding benefits arising from regulatory change in China which amounted to misleading or deceptive conduct in contravention of section 1041H of the Corporations Act 2001 (Cth).
+- made statements regarding benefits arising from regulatory change in China and in relation to its future growth trajectory which amounted to misleading or deceptive conduct in contravention of section 1041H of the Corporations Act 2001 (Cth).

 What is the claim about?